Zubinprannoy10/MUSE-EMG-Based-Human-Computer-Interface/README.md

 1. Clone this repository:
 git clone https://github.com/Zubinprannoy10/Silent_speech_OpenBCI.git

-3. Install the required dependencies: pip install -r requirements.txt
+2. Install the required dependencies: pip install -r requirements.txt

-4. Ensure you have the OpenBCI Cyton board or anyother biosensing board having support for brainflow properly connected.
+3. Ensure you have the OpenBCI Cyton board or any other biosensing board having brainflow support properly connected.

 ## Usage